 Although most of the sample points fall into the [1, 0] bin (0.5 V), a certain number of sample points give the reading of [0, 1] (0.25 V).
 If we take the average, the result is in between 0.25 V and 0.5 V, and leaning toward 0.5 V. Therefore, it effectively increases the resolution of the 2-bit ADC and a more accurate result can be estimated.

-However, there are a few important remarks: This method only works if the noise is white, Gaussian-like noise and the noise is sufficient to move the input to two adjacent bits.
+However, there are a few important remarks: This method works if the noise is white, Gaussian-like noise and the noise is sufficient to move the input to two adjacent bits.
 Otherwise, oversampling may not be effective.
 The ENOB of a system that satisfies these conditions grows one bit every four-fold the system oversamples.
 This relation can be described by the following equation, where 𝑓ADC is the native sampling rate of the ADC, and 𝑓S is the effective sampling rate after averaging.

 A more detailed derivation of this equation can be found in chapter 12 of the following book: